Royal Opera of Versailles: Return to temporary theatres and conversions, 1729 to 1770

 With the return of the court to Versailles in 1722, spaces used by Louis XIV were once again pressed into service for the needs of the court.
-In 1729, as part of the festivities in celebration of the birth of the dauphin, a temporary theatre was constructed in the Cour de Marbre.
+In 1729, as part of the festivities in celebration of the birth of the Dauphin Louis, a temporary theatre was constructed in the Cour de Marbre.
 The salle de la Comédie and the Manège of the Grand Écurie continued to be used as they had during the reign of Louis XIV.

 However, owing to Louis XV proclivity for more a more intimate theater, a number of temporary theaters known as the théâtres des cabinets were created.
 These theaters were most often constructed in one of the rooms of the petit appartement du roi, with the petite galerie being the most frequently used starting from 1746.
-In 1748, the Escalier des ambassadeurs was converted into a theatre, in which the Marquise de Pompadour staged and acted in a number of plays.
+In 1748, the Escalier des ambassadeurs was converted into a theatre, in which Madame de Pompadour staged and acted in a number of plays.
 Two years later, the theatre was dismantled when the Escalier des ambassadeurs was destroyed for the construction of the appartement de Madame Adélaïde.

 Acutely aware of the need for a larger and more permanent theater, as early as the 1740s Louis XV, seriously considered reviving Louis XIV's plans for a permanent salle de spectacle to be constructed at the northern end of the Aile de Nobles.
-However, owing to the Seven Years’ War, construction would not be able to commence for nearly 20 years.
-When fire destroyed the Grand Écurie and the theatre of the Manège in 1751, and since the salle de la Comédie had become an unfeasible venue due to its size for theatrical productions, Louis XV finally authorized Ange-Jacques Gabriel to design the Opéra in 1763.
+However, owing to the Seven Years' War, construction would not be able to commence for nearly 20 years.
+When fire destroyed the Grand Écurie and the theatre of the Manège in 1751, and since the salle de la Comédie had become an unfeasible venue due to its size for theatrical productions, Louis XV finally authorized Ange-Jacques Gabriel to design the Opera in 1763.